The Investment Treaty Arbitration Review: Ratione Temporis or Temporal Scope

 It is well settled that a tribunal has no jurisdiction ratione temporis to consider allegations of a breach of a treaty in relation to acts that occur prior to the making of an investment.
 In Mesa Power Group LLC v.
 Canada, the tribunal affirmed that jurisdiction extends only to an investment that existed 'at the time the challenged measure was adopted'.7 The same point was made in Philip Morris v.
 Australia.8 The tribunal found that the claimant had made its investment before the contested measure, albeit it ultimately held that the initiation of the arbitration constituted an abuse of rights, a different principle from ratione temporis.9

 Tribunals have repeatedly found that treaties, in the absence of clear language to the contrary, will not apply retroactively to acts or facts that occur before they enter into force.10 They have relied on Article 28 of the VCLT and Article 13 of the ILC Articles11 in doing so.
-However, facts occurring before the entry into force of a treaty can be taken into consideration in determining whether the treaty was subsequently breached.12
+Even if a treaty contains an explicit non-retroactivity clause, tribunals tend to see it as a mere restatement of Article 28 of the VCLT.12 However, facts occurring before the entry into force of a treaty can be taken into consideration in determining whether the treaty was subsequently breached.13

-Some tribunals have found that it is necessary to 'distinguish between (1) jurisdiction ratione temporis and (2) the applicability ratione temporis of the substantive obligations contained in a BIT'.13 The Philip Morris tribunal stated this distinction was 'correct in theory', but was unnecessary when the cause of action was founded upon a treaty breach.14
+Some tribunals have found that it is necessary to 'distinguish between (1) jurisdiction ratione temporis and (2) the applicability ratione temporis of the substantive obligations contained in a BIT'.14 The Philip Morris tribunal stated this distinction was 'correct in theory', but was unnecessary when the cause of action was founded upon a treaty breach.15

 The principle of non-retroactivity is subject to qualifications where there are continuous and composite acts, and where a treaty is not yet in force, but a state has signed it.